VaultaFoundation/docs/native/07_node-operation/10_getting-started/30_plugins/index.md

 To learn more about a specific plugin, select it from the left navigation menu.

-> ℹ️ `nodeos` plugins provide incremental functionality to the EOS core blockchain.
+> ℹ️ `nodeos` plugins provide incremental functionality to the Vaulta core blockchain.
 In contrast to runtime plugins, `nodeos` plugins are built and baked into the `nodeos` binary during the compilation process.